ngscheurich/phas3r-starter/README.md

     $ yarn build

-This will make a production-ready version of your game in a directory called `dist`; throw it up on the Internet somewhere.
+This will make a production-ready version of your game in a directory called `dist`; toss it up on the Internet somewhere.
 [Netlify](https://www.netlify.com/) might be a good choice.

 ## Contributing

 Pull requests are gladly accepted, however this is an admittedly opinionated setup based on my personal preferences.
 If you’re looking to make big changes to workflow or tooling you should fork the project.

-If you do submit a PR, please adhere to the code of conduct.
+If you do submit a PR, please adhere to the [Code of Conduct](https://github.com/ngscheurich/phas3r-starter/blob/master/CODE_OF_CONDUCT.md).

 ## Licenses